- metrics 10

 Improving Predictability

 Little’s Law is an equation that frequently appears in discussions of Kanban systems.
-While initially formulated as a part of queueing theory to describe the length of time people would spend in stores it has since been applied to many other contexts from manufacturing to knowledge work (particularly Kanban for the purposes of today’s conversation).
+While initially formulated as a part of queuing theory to describe the length of time people would spend in stores it has since been applied to many other contexts from manufacturing to knowledge work (particularly Kanban for the purposes of today’s conversation).

 waste